Test the MongoDB Server¶

 With smoke.py, you can run a subsets of the tests in jstests/.
 You can find smoke.py in the buildscripts directory.

-When smoke.py runs tests, it starts up an instance of mongod, runs the tests, and then shuts down the mongod.
+When smoke.py runs tests, for most suites, it starts up an instance of mongod, runs the tests, and then shuts down the mongod.
 You can run smoke.py while running other instances of MongoDB on the same machine; it uses ports in the 30000 range and its own data directories.

-By default, smoke.py will run tests that create data in /data/db, which may interfere with other MongoDB instances you are running.
+By default, smoke.py will run tests that create data in a subdirectory of /data/db, which may interfere with other MongoDB instances you are running.
 To change the directory in which the smoke tests create databases, use --smoke-db-prefix=/some/other/path.

 You must run smoke.py from the top-level directory of a MongoDB source repository.
 This directory must contain at least the mongo and mongod binaries.
 For certain tests, you will also need to build the tools and mongos.